RadSplat: Radiance Field-Informed Gaussian Splatting for Robust Real-Time Rendering with 900+ FPS

 \boldparagraph{Radiance Field-based Initialization} A key strength of radiance fields lies in the volume rendering paradigm~\cite{mildenhall2020nerf}, as opposed to prior surface rendering techniques~\cite{niemeyer2020dvr,yariv2020multiview,sitzmann2019scene}, enabling the ability to initialize, remove, and change density freely in 3D space.
 In contrast, explicit point-based representations can only provide a gradient signal to already existing geometry prediction due to the rasterization-based approach.
 The initialization of this representation is hence a crucial property in its optimization process.

 We propose to use the radiance field prior for obtaining a suitable initialization.
-More specifically, for each pixel / ray $\br$ from the set of all rays $\cR$, we first render the median depth from our NeRF model as the distance to the first sample along the ray with accumulated transmittance $\tau_i > 0.5$.
+More specifically, for each pixel / ray $\br$ we first define the median depth $z_\text{median}$ of our NeRF model as the distance to the first sample along the ray with accumulated transmittance $\tau_i > 0.5$.
 We unproject all pixels / rays into 3D space to obtain our initial point set

-where $\cK_\text{random}$ are uniformly randomly-sampled indices for the list of all rays / pixels, $\br_0(\cdot)$ indicates the ray origin and $\bd_{r(\cdot)}$ the normalized ray direction.
-We found the median depth estimation to perform better than other common choices such as expected depth by being exact sampling point estimates, and we found setting $\vert\cK_\text{random}\vert$ to $1$ million for all scenes to work well in practice (see Sec.\ 3.2 of supp.\ mat.\ for more details).
+where $\cK_\text{rnd}$ are uniform randomly-sampled indices for the list of all rays / pixels, $\br_0(\cdot)$ indicates the ray origin and $\bd_{r(\cdot)}$ the normalized ray direction.
+We found the median depth estimation to perform better than other common choices such as expected depth by being exact sampling point estimates, and we found setting $\vert\cK_\text{rnd}\vert$ to $1$ million for all scenes to work well in practice (see Sec.\ 3.2 of supp.\ mat.\ for more details).
 Further, we initialize

-and set $o_i = 0.1$ and $\bq_i$ to the identity rotation.\footnote{We set only $\bk^{1:3}$ as we found to progressively optimize $\bk$ leads to better results~\cite{kerbl20233d}.} Thus, for each scene we optimize
+and set $o_i = 0.1$ and $\bq_i$ to the identity rotation.
+Thus, for each scene we optimize

 \boldparagraph{Radiance Field-based Supervision} Radiance fields have been shown to excel even on real-world captures where images contain challenging exposure and lighting variations~\cite{brualla2021wild,Barron2023zipnerf}.
 We leverage this strength of radiance fields to factor out this complexity and noise of the data to provide a more cleaned up supervision signal than the possibly corrupted input images.
 More specifically, we render all input images with our NeRF model $f_\theta$ and with a constant zero GLO vector